 - Belfast City Centre;

 - Inner city Belfast;

-- Outer Belfast;
+- Outer Belfast:

 - Belfast Harbour Estate;

 - District centres;

 - Local centres;

 - City corridors; and

 - Rail stations and halts.

 - 6.2.1 The settlement areas have distinct functions based on existing development patterns within the Belfast City settlement area.
-Thematic policies will be applied to the defined settlement areas to: - Ensure that new residential development is in keeping with the character of the surrounding area and is prioritised in accordance with a sequential approach; - Provide housing of an appropriate density to maximise the use of existing infrastructure and services; - Ensure good accessibility to local services and community facilities; - Provide an appropriate scale of retail and office uses in accordance with a hierarchy of centres; - Ensure good accessibility to existing and new employment opportunities; and - Ensure better integration between land use planning and transportation, particularly sustainable transport modes such as walking, cycling and public transport. - 6.2.2 The LDP seeks to build upon and reinforce the positive aspects of each settlement area's existing functions.
+Thematic policies will be applied to the defined settlement areas to: - Ensure that new residential development is in keeping with the character of the surrounding area and is prioritised in accordance with a sequential approach; - Provide housing of an appropriate density to maximise the use of existing infrastructure and services; - Ensure good accessibility to local services and community facilities; - Provide an appropriate scale of retail and office uses in accordance with a hierarchy of centres; - Ensure good accessibility to existing and new employment opportunities; and - Ensure better integration between land use planning and transportation, particularly sustainable transport modes such as walking, cycling and public transport and connectivity through and to the port and airport. - 6.2.2 The LDP seeks to build upon and reinforce the positive aspects of each settlement area's existing functions.